Have you ever wanted to travel to the moon, but can't find yourself an available spaceship? Go to Iceland.

 Black Sand Beach

 Rangárþing eystra is home to Skógafoss Waterfall.
 With a width of about 80 feet and a drop of about 200 feet, Skógafoss takes your breath away.
-Devin and I must have been deprived of oxygen for too long when we decided to climb up the side of it.
+I must have been deprived of oxygen for too long when I decided to climb up the side of it.
 Needless to say that was a bit dangerous, but I wouldn’t go back and change it for anything.
-While some people were going behind the waterfall, we were on top of it and I felt like we were on top of the world.
+While some people were going behind the waterfall, I was on top of it and I felt like I was on top of the world.

 That night we set up camp in Skaftafell.
 This region of Iceland is a mix of vivid green mountains and jagged topped glacier mountains.
-After capturing the aesthetically pleasing landscape on our cameras and in our minds, Devin and I packed up camp and hiked to Svartifoss Waterfall.
+After capturing the aesthetically pleasing landscape on my camera and in my mind, I packed up camp and hiked to Svartifoss Waterfall.
 Slow cooling black lava formed black pillars around this waterfall, leaving it with the name Black Fall.
 I blended right in since typically all of my clothes are black.

-Continuing with the theme, Mýrdalshreppur is where we walked along a black sand beach.
+Continuing with the theme, Mýrdalshreppur is where I walked along a black sand beach.
 Fun fact: This black sand beach is the setting of Rogue One’s planet Eadu.
 Think: Star Wars.

 Waterfall of the Gods

-Next stop, Devin and I drove over to Höfn for some langoustine.
+Next stop, I drove over to Höfn for some langoustine.
 Think: mini lobsters.
-We had to fuel our bodies before taking on waterfalls Dettifoss and Selfoss.
+I had to fuel my body before taking on waterfalls Dettifoss and Selfoss.
 Dettifoss is said to be the most powerful waterfall in Europe.
-While there is nothing I appreciate more than untouched nature such as here, as the rocks vibrated underneath our feet just inches from the edge, we gained a new level of understanding for caution signs and barriers.
+While there is nothing I appreciate more than untouched nature such as here, as the rocks vibrated underneath my feet just inches from the edge, I gained a new level of understanding for caution signs and barriers.

-Guess where we went next?
+Guess where I went next?
 To another huge waterfall!
 One just as breathtaking as the last.
 This beauty was called Goðafoss, pronounced GO-thuh-foss and translated to Waterfall of the Gods.

-After driving through Dalabyggð, we arrived in Stykkisholmur.
-In preparation for one of our favorite days, we bought our ferry tickets for the next day and reserved two beds in a hostel we found once we arrived.
+After driving through Dalabyggð, I arrived in Stykkisholmur.
+In preparation for one of my favorite days, I bought a ferry ticket for the next day and reserved a bed in a hostel I found once I arrived.
 Tip: don’t book your nights along the Ring Road too far in advance.
-With the exception of our stay in Reykjavik, all of our hotel and hostel stays were booked on the road.
-We would often get “last minute” deals as we just needed the bed for a few hours and a place to shower.
+With the exception of my stay in Reykjavik, all of my hotel and hostel stays were booked on the road.
+I would often get “last minute” deals as I just needed the bed for a few hours and a place to shower.

-The next morning, we took the ferry to Flatey Island to see puffins.
+The next morning, I took the ferry to Flatey Island to see puffins.
 Think: black and white bodied birds, like penguins, but with colorful beaks like toucans, only shorter.
-Beginning our walk along the island’s single road in search of the puffins led us to climb aboard a shipwreck, run away from dive-bombing birds, and fall in love with puffins.
-It was one emotional rollercoaster, but we were relishing our last moments in Iceland.
+Beginning my walk along the island’s single road in search of the puffins led us to climb aboard a shipwreck, run away from dive-bombing birds, and fall in love with puffins.
+It was one emotional rollercoaster, but I was relishing my last moments in Iceland.

 After this it was back to Reykjavik before home.